reshamas/reshamas.github.io/_posts/2018-04-18-my-first-kaggle-competition.md

 It took some time to explore the data.
 Differentiating between dogs and cats is one thing.
 But separating the satellite images of icebergs and ships was visually challenging.

 ### Benchmark:  Logloss
 Accuracy is a metric generally used to evaluate model performance.
-However, Kaggle often uses logloss.
+However, Kaggle often uses [logloss](http://wiki.fast.ai/index.php/Log_Loss).
 We investigated and discovered why:
 - accuracy is the sum of correctly classified images, each image is assigned to 0 or 1
-- log loss provides the probability of class.
+- log loss begins by examining the probability of each class.
 So, if it is < 0.50, it is classified as 0, and if > 0.50, it is classified as 1
+- log loss then measures the difference, or distance, between actual and predicted probabilities
 - log loss provides more detail on how close the predicted is to actual.
 For example, if a prediction for an image is 0.45 (while classified corrrectly), it is less precise than if the prediction was 0.05.
 That indicates our model could be improved.

 ### Hyperparameters